Medical School Interview · Jan. 06, 2019

 Each mini interview has two interviewers, and you will be asked two questions in each.
 The first mini-interview tests your general motivation for medicine and insight into the medical profession This also includes an assessment of your knowledge of the current issues in medicine.
-You can find out more about this by taking a look at our NHS Hot Topics Online Course.
 The second 10-minute interview assesses critical thinking skills and your personal qualities - empathy, tolerance of ambiguity and resilience.

-This station lasts 20 minutes and involves a group discussion.
+This station will last 20 minutes and involves a group discussion.
 Interviewers will be looking at your communication skills and ability to contribute relevant information to the group members.